raspberrypilearning/python-web-server-with-flask/worksheet.md

         return 'Yummy cakes!'
     ```

-1. Now navigate to your website's cake page in the browser at `127.0.0.1:5000/cakes`.
+1. Save your code and navigate to your website's cake page in the browser at `127.0.0.1:5000/cakes`.
 You should see a webpage with the text `Yummy cakes!` on it:

     ![Yummy Cakes](images/flask-cakes.png)